jamiephan/HeroesOfTheStorm_TryMode2.0/docs/modding.md

 ![manual-step-4](https://i.imgur.com/UY4nOq0.png)

-5. Select the corresponding galaxy file to replace and save (Note: Please do make sure you replace the correct file, as it will not able to launch the game if so.):
+5. Select the corresponding galaxy file to replace and save (Note: Make sure you select the correct file — choosing the wrong one will prevent the game from launching.):

 ![manual-step-4](https://i.imgur.com/ztgHF1n.png)